Wills | Trusts | Probate

 The Process

 At our firm, a two meeting process is used.
-At the first meeting, you will meet with one our attorneys.
-We will educate you about the law relating to Minnesota wills, trusts, and the probate process.
-We will listen to your planning goals and concerns and gather detailed information about your family and your assets.
-By the end of the first meeting, the attorney will recommend a specific estate plan and quote you a flat fee for the legal services.
-During the second meeting, you will review your documents in depth with your attorney to ensure accuracy and that your goals are being met.
+At the first meeting, you will meet with Bridget.
+She will educate you about the law relating to Minnesota wills, trusts and the probate process.
+She will listen to your planning goals and concerns and gather detailed information about your family and your assets.
+By the end of the first meeting, Bridget will recommend a specific estate plan and quote you a flat fee for the legal service.
+During the second meeting, you will review your documents in detail with Bridget to ensure accuracy and that your goals are being met.
 We will then help you properly sign your documents and help with updating your beneficiary designations.
-In the years following, we will be here to help review your planning to determine whether it needs adjustments due to changes in your circumstances, your goals or laws.
+After you sign your documents, we are available to answer any future questions that you may have.
+We also reach out to our clients at the start of each year and offer a complimentary review of your estate planning documents.

 What is Probate and why would you want to avoid it?